 “This weekend young people from across the country who have been directly affected by gun violence called on all of us to stop sitting on our hands and pressure our elected leaders to adopt comprehensive gun control measures,” said Hedlun Walton, father of three children who attend Okemos schools.
 He is an Okemos High School counselor.
 “They did not ask us for locked doors, or added police officers or to arm teachers.
 Generation Z wants gun control and rightly so.
 Because even with locked doors, or a buzzer system, or an armed office around site, the threat does not go away.”

 She said she got the same response from all parties.
-That was that a short-term way to ensure safety of the schools is to lock the doors and install a camera system.
+That was, a short-term way to ensure safety of the schools is to lock the doors and install a camera system.

 Trustee Melanie Lynn said, “we are not providing the kind of environment that we are expected to provide for those who are in our premises.”
 She said she was for the recommendation because she feels that the school board is not doing what it can to keep people in the schools safe.